IEvangelist/azure-cosmos-dotnet-repository/docs/cosmos-repo/content/1-getting-started/_index.md

 pre: "<b>1. </b>"
 ---

+The quickest way to get started using the `Microsoft.Azure.CosmosRepository` package is to use the `AddCosmosRepository` extension method on the `IServiceCollection` interface.
+This extension method will register the necessary services and configure the repository SDK for you.

 1. Create an Azure Cosmos DB SQL resource.
 1. Obtain the resource connection string from the **Keys** blade, be sure to get a connection string and not the key - these are different.
 The connection string is a compound key and endpoint URL.
 1. Call `AddCosmosRepository`: